github/rest-api-docs-md/repos/{owner}/{repo}/code-scanning/alerts/{alert_number}/instances/get.md

 - `page` (integer): The page number of the results to fetch.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `ref`: The Git reference for the results you want to list.
 The `ref` for a branch can be formatted either as `refs/heads/<branch name>` or simply `<branch name>`.
 To reference a pull request use `refs/pull/<number>/merge`.
+- `pr` (integer): The number of the pull request for the results you want to list.

 ## Operation Description